Smell Like the Ancients: Recipe for the Egyptian Kyphi or Kapet Incense

 Kyphi was the name given to a style of sacred incense, rather than to a specific blend.
 The name is derived from the Greek rendering of the Egyptian word kapet, which simply means “fumigation” or “incense.”
 Whether due to the limited number of fragrant herbs available at the time, or due to some requirement dictated by the way it would be used, kyphi recipes do have certain things in common and do not seem to be a totally random combination of herbs.
 Honey, cinnamon and mastic appear to always be included, and raisins or wine are very typically added.
 The total number of ingredients might be fewer than ten or they could number more than seventy.

-A simplified version of the recipe can be found in my book The Conjure Cookbook.
+A much simplified version of the recipe can be found in my book The Conjure Cookbook.

-Here is a simple version of kyphi from the 12th century BC.
+Here is a fairly easy version of kyphi from the 12th century BC.

 • palmarosa